JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 https://xahauexplorer.com/explorer/B5A95EB758E18F091C533614ECB06A683DBC6FE79823E05E747781B5265E6EC6

-### What happens when XAH price changes just a little
+### What happens when XAH price changes but remains bellow liquidation ratio

 If XAH price goes down just a little, let's say it goes from 20 XAI USD to 13 XAI USD, that means the vault is situated at a 77% collateral ratio, which is undercollateralized but nobody can take over the vault because the liquidation ratio starts at 83%.
 If Alice sends XAH to the vault it just gets absorved to recolletaralize the position: